Table of Contents

 On land, you cannot feel atmospheric pressure because the weight of the air on your body is being counteracted by the fluids in your body that are pushing back with the same force.
 However, the deeper the person goes into the sea, the more pressure is felt on the eardrums.
 This is due to hydrostatic pressure; the force per unit area exerted by the fluid on the body.

 Breath-Hold Break Points

 Breath-holding is a conscious and voluntary act.
-Break-point is described as the moment in which involuntary mechanisms of the body supersede this voluntary act in order to protect the body from the long-term effects of breath-holding.
+The breakpoint is described as the moment in which involuntary mechanisms of the body supersede this voluntary act in order to protect the body from the long-term effects of breath-holding.